apache/flink/docs/dev/stream/operators/joining.md

 - The creation of pairwise combinations of elements of the two streams behaves like an inner-join, meaning elements from one stream will not be emitted if they don't have a corresponding element from the other stream to be joined with.
 - Those elements that do get joined will have as their timestamp the largest timestamp that still lies in the respective window.
 For example a window with `[5, 10)` as its boundaries would result in the joined elements having nine as their timestamp.

-In the following section we are going to give an overview over how different kinds of windows can be used for a window join and what the results of those joins would look like using examplary scenarios.
+In the following section we are going to give an overview over how different kinds of window joins behave using some exemplary scenarios.

 ## Tumbling Window Join
 When performing a tumbling window join, all elements with a common key and a common tumbling window are joined as pairwise combinations and passed on to a `JoinFunction` or `FlatJoinFunction`.
 Because this behaves like an inner join, elements of one stream that do not have elements from another stream in their tumbling window are not emitted!

 <img src="{{ site.baseurl }}/fig/tumbling-window-join.svg" class="center" style="width: 80%;" />

-In our example we are defining a tumbling window with the size of 2 milliseconds, which results in windows of the form `[0,1], [2,3], ...`.
+As illustrated in the figure, we define a tumbling window with the size of 2 milliseconds, which results in windows of the form `[0,1], [2,3], ...`.
 The image shows the pairwise combinations of all elements in each window which will be passed on to the `JoinFunction`.
-You can also see how in the tumbling window `[6,7]` nothing is emitted because no elements from the green stream exist to be joined with the orange elements ⑥ and ⑦.
+Note that in the tumbling window `[6,7]` nothing is emitted because no elements exist in the green stream to be joined with the orange elements ⑥ and ⑦.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">